Goss v. Lopez

 Facts

-Under a State of Ohio education statute, a public school principal may suspend a student for misconduct for up to ten days without a hearing if he notifies the student’s parents within twenty-four hours and gives reasons for his action.
-Lopez and eight other high school students in Ohio (plaintiffs) were suspended under the statute without a hearing.
-They brought suit in district court against Goss, an administrator in the Columbus, Ohio Public School System (CPSS) (defendant) on the grounds that their suspension without a hearing violated their procedural due process rights under the Fourteenth Amendment.
-The district court granted Lopez’s relief, and CPSS appealed to the United States Supreme Court.
+Under a State of Ohio education statute, a public-school principal could suspend a student for misconduct for up to 10 days without a hearing if he notified the student’s parents within 24 hours and gave reasons for his action.
+Lopez and eight other high-school students in Ohio (plaintiffs) were suspended under the statute without a hearing.
+They brought suit in district court against Goss (defendant), an administrator in the Columbus, Ohio, Public School System (CPSS), on the grounds that their suspension without a hearing violated their procedural-due-process rights under the Fourteenth Amendment.
+The district court granted Lopez’s relief, and the CPSS appealed to the United States Supreme Court.

 Rule of Law